Minimum vertex degree thresholds for tiling complete 3-partite 3-graphs: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we investigate the minimum vertex degree conditions for tiling complete 3-partite 3-graphs $K$.
 Our result is best possible, up to the error term $\r n^2$.
 We remark that in some cases (\eg, $K= K_{1, 1, t}$ for $t\ge 2$) it seems possible to remove the error term and obtain exact results -- this was done for $K_{1, 1, 2}$ in \cite{Czy14, HZ3}.
-In general, in order to obtain an exact result, we need to have a stability version of the almost tiling lemma or a stability version of the absorbing lemma, together with an analysis of the 3-graphs that look like extremal examples.
+In general, in order to obtain an exact result, we need to have a stability version of the almost tiling lemma and a stability version of the absorbing lemma, together with an analysis of the 3-graphs that look like extremal examples.
 In many cases, when analyzing extremal examples, we need to know $\ex_1(n, K)$, the vertex-degree Tur\'an number for $K$, which is a challenging question in general.
-(The \emph{generalized Tur\'an number} of $\ex_d(n, F)$ of an $r$-graph $F$ is the smallest integer $t$ such that every $r$-graph $H$ of order $n$ with $\delta_d(H) \ge t+1$ contains a copy of $F$.)
+(The \emph{generalized Tur\'an number} $\ex_d(n, F)$ of an $r$-graph $F$ is the smallest integer $t$ such that every $r$-graph $H$ of order $n$ with $\delta_d(H) \ge t+1$ contains a copy of $F$.)

-When proving the lower bound of Theorem~\ref{thm:main}, we introduced a tiling barrier.
-In general, given an $r$-graph $F$, let $\tau_d(n, F)$ denote the minimum integer $\tau$ such that every $r$-graph $H$ of order $n$ with $\delta_d(H) \ge \tau$ has the property that every vertex of $H$ is covered by some copy of $F$.
-When $F$ is a graph, it is not hard to see that $\tau_1(n, F) = (1 - 1/(\chi(F) - 1) + o(1))n$: the lower bound follows from the $(\chi(F) -1)$-partite Tur\'an graph, and the upper bound can be derived after applying the Regularity Lemma to $V(H)\setminus \{v\}$ for arbitrary vertex $v$.
+When proving the lower bound of Theorem~\ref{thm:main}, we introduced the covering barrier.
+In general, given an $r$-graph $F$, let $c_d(n, F)$ denote the minimum integer $c$ such that every $r$-graph $H$ of order $n$ with $\delta_d(H) \ge c$ has the property that every vertex of $H$ is covered by some copy of $F$.
+When $F$ is a graph, it is not hard to see that $c_1(n, F) = (1 - 1/(\chi(F) - 1) + o(1))n$: the lower bound follows from the $(\chi(F) -1)$-partite Tur\'an graph, and the upper bound can be derived after applying the Regularity Lemma to $V(H)\setminus \{v\}$ for an arbitrary vertex $v$ (see \cite{Zang_thesis} for details).
 Given an $r$-graph $F$, trivially

-For most $F$, determining $\tau_{d}(n, F)$ seems not easier than determining $ \ex_d(n, F)$ or $t_{d}(n, F)$ (known as two difficult problems).
-Previously, all the known results show that $\tau_d(n, F)$ is closer to the lower bound, instead of the upper bound, of \eqref{eq:tau}, while our Theorem~\ref{thm:main} is the first exception.
-Probably this is why tiling barriers had never been \emph{barriers} before.